WhitestormJS/whs.js/.github/CONTRIBUTING.md

 2. 🛡 Then you should go and **make a new branch** with name `#xxx` (Issue number)
 3. 🛠 **Make changes**
 4. ✏️ **Submit a PR!**
-   - If PR is related to an issue - 📌 **refer top that issue in PR description**.
+   - If PR is related to an issue - 📌 **refer to that issue in PR description**.

 ## 🌪 Building WhitestormJS